luciangreen/luciancicd/README.md

 % N2 = 3.
 ```

+* Lucian CI/CD works with:
+ * Prolog files
+ * Other language files
+ * Other text data files

-* Lucian CI/CD works with non-Prolog files, where Prolog files should test the non-Prolog files.
-In addition, follow the instructions below to keep non-testable changes to comments and non-Prolog (data) files.
+* So far, Prolog files should test Prolog and other language files.
+* Other text data files and some comments that aren't immediately before or after changed code lines may not necessarily be kept by Lucian CI/CD.
+To keep them, follow the instructions below on how to keep them.

 * Please ensure that each test's file loads the necessary files.